 - Failing to use signal lights; and,

-The Law Offices of Yvonne M. Fraser, likewise says that the financial consequences of a car accident may be offset with a personal injury claim against the party responsible for the incident.
+The financial consequences of a car accident may be offset with a personal injury claim against the party responsible for the incident.
 However, many accident victims find it difficult to deal with insurance companies after an accident, and, in fact, many find it to be exceedingly difficult to get the compensation they feel they deserve on their own.
 If the negligence of another party caused you to become involved in a car accident, you should find out what compensation you may be eligible to, to recover for any injury you sustained in the incident.